Rocket Fuel

 A simplified example, to demonstrate:

-So, how did this model work in a New Zealand context?
+How did this model work in New Zealand?

-Our initial results were more-or-less at the complete opposite end of the spectrum, and we’re still flailing away today, more than 20 years later, hoping that might change.
+Our initial results were more-or-less at the complete opposite end of the spectrum, and we’re still flailing away today, decades later, hoping that might change.

 Of the original five funds none of them took the buy-back option, meaning none achieved even modest returns on their investments.
 As far as I know, none is still actively investing.

 The late addition was the exception: Valar Ventures, a fund backed by PayPal founder and Facebook investor Peter Thiel, was reversed into the scheme in 2012.
-This decision was quite correctly criticised at the time, for multiple reasons: they were not really a local fund, they got full matched funding (a better deal than the original five funds got) and they were allowed to include pre-existing investments, including their investment in Xero, which would go on to produce significant returns.
+This decision was quite correctly criticised at the time, for multiple reasons: they were not really a local fund; they got dollar-for-dollar matched funding (a better deal than the original five funds got); and they were allowed to include pre-existing investments, including their investment in Xero, which would go on to produce significant returns.8

 It’s difficult to argue that we encouraged new investment by underwriting investments that have already been made.
 They would have invested anyway.
 They had already invested anyway.

-I’m not sure there are deep lessons from all of this, to be honest.
+There are no deep lessons from this.
 We offered a US billionaire a deal that was too good to be true.
 We can’t be too surprised he took it.
 The bigger problem was VIF was getting so desperate to pick winners by that point that they were inclined to make the offer in the first place.

-What were the returns on the millions invested across all of those initial funds?
-I’ve been asking for details on that since 2012 and I’m still waiting.
-No doubt the reason for this is “commercial sensitivity” - somehow we set up a scheme where the results are private even though the money invested is public.
-But, silence actually says a lot: in my experience you don’t need to ask successful fund managers what their returns are, they tell you!
+What were the returns on the millions invested in those initial funds?
+I’ve been asking for details on that since 2012 and I’m still waiting.9 No doubt the reason for this delay is “commercial sensitivity”.
+Somehow we set up a scheme where the results are private even though the money invested is public.
+However the silence says a lot: you don’t typically need to ask successful fund managers what their returns are, they tell you!

 VIF has been critical in catalysing the capital market.
 Since 2001, it has invested: $125.2 million through VIF, with 11 venture fund managers, into 99 high growth firms.
 The internal rate of return (IRR), up to September 2018, is -3.29 per cent.